|

 head cold, and great when a chest cold has your lungs

-sort of "quivering" and that's instigating a cough.
+sort of quivering and that's instigating your cough.

 If the top of the lungs seem very tight, hot and dry,